AdobeDocs/workfront-known-issues.en/help/maintenance/2021-updates.md

 +++**Maintenance Update on March 26, 2021**

+**Buttons in a business case display incorrectly**

+_Projects_

+When a user is viewing a business case, and the window is in full screen mode, the Save and Cancel buttons appear near the middle of the screen, overlapping business case elements.

+**Cannot change sorting of a report**

+_Reports_

+When a user attempts to change the sorting of a report in the new Workfront experience, the sorting does not change from the sorting selected when the report was created.

+**Sharing disabled on new proofs**

+_Proof_

+When a user who has Public Sharing enabled in their default proof settings creates a proof, the proof is created with sharing disabled.
+Other users cannot see the Share button or share the proof.

+**"Proof failed to generate" error when creating proof**

+_Proof_

+When a user attempts to create a proof, the proof is not created, and the user sees the following error message:

+"Proof failed to generate -- internal error"

 +++

 +++**Workfront Fusion Maintenance Update on March 25, 2021**

+**Removed redundant collection or reference field from mapping panel**

+_Workfront Fusion 2.0_

+When a user uses a term from the Workfront API to select a collection or reference field to include in the output of a Workfront module, the output for that module shows that field with a colon (such as owner:name), and also in the attributes (name is a field under owner).
+The field labeled with a colon does not contain data, and provides incorrect data if mapped to a module later in the scenario.

 +++

 +++**Workfront Fusion Maintenance Update on March 18, 2021**

+**Project template settings now apply to projects created through Workfront Fusion 2.0**

+_Workfront Fusion 2.0_

+When creating a project from a template using the Workfront Fusion 2.0, the template settings are applied to the new project.
+This behavior is the same when creating a project from a template in the Workfront application.

 +++

 +++**Maintenance Update on March 18, 2021**

+**Project template settings now apply to projects created through the API**

+_Workfront API_

+When creating a project from a template using the Workfront API, the template settings are applied to the new project.
+This behavior is the same when creating a project from a template in the Workfront application.

 +++

 +++**Maintenance Update (Hot Fix) on March 15, 2021**

+**Shared component not functioning as expected**

+_Proof_

+If standalone Proof accounts are moved to a shared component, the following functionality may occur when a user adds a new version of a proof or document:

+* The user is unable to delete the user Studio Proof.
+* The default message does not appear on the new version.

+**Public link sharing not enabled on new version of a proof**

+_Documents_

+When a user enables public link sharing on a proof and then uploads a new version of the proof, public link sharing is not automatically enabled on the new version of the proof.

+**Approve, Changes, Reject buttons missing from proof**

+_Proof_

+When a user views a proof in the Proof Viewer, the Approve, Changes, and Reject buttons are missing from the top of the screen.

+**Cannot change sorting of a report**

+_Reports_

+When a user attempts to change the sorting of a report in the new Workfront experience, the sorting does not change from the sorting selected when the report was created.

+**Custom message on proof not carrying over to new version**

+_Proof_

+When a user attaches a custom message to a proof, and then uploads a new version of that proof, the custom message does not appear on the new proof.

+**User list does not display**

+_Lists_

+When a user attempts to view a User list, and the view includes the "Status Icons" column, the list does not display.

+**"Notify recipients about this proof" option disabled regardless of workflow settings**

+_Proof_

+When a user creates a new proof, and does not manually turn on the "Notify recipients about this proof" option, the intended recipient is not notified.
+This is true even if the option is enabled in workflow settings.

+**Unable to change time frame**

+_Enhanced Analytics_

+When a user views Enhanced analytics and clicks on the calendar to adjust the date range, the dates do not change.

+**Cannot download publicly shared document**

+_Documents_

+When a user clicks on a shared link to download a document, the document does not download, and the user sees an error from the browser saying that the page does not exist.

 +++

 +++**Maintenance Update on March 11, 2021**

+**Section of custom form not exporting for non-admins**

+_Custom Forms_

+If a custom form attached to an object has a section break requiring anything above "View" access needed to view the contents of the section, the section's contents cannot be exported by anyone other than an Admin.

+**Downloaded document has incorrect name**

+_Proof_

+When a users downloads a document from the Proof viewer, the document's has the name of a previous version of the document, not the version that was downloaded.

 +++

 +++**Maintenance Update on March 4, 2021**

+**Error when accessing Layout Template**

+_Layout Templates_

+When a user enrolled in the new Workfront experience switches to the Classic experience and attempts to access a Classic layout template, they see the error "That Page does not exist."

+**Cannot edit filters in the Workload Balancer**

+_Workload Balancer_

+When a user attempts to edit a filter in the Workload Balancer, the filter builder does not open.

+**"See All Notifications" link in email notification redirects to incorrect page**

+_Email Notifications_

+When a user clicks on the "See All Notifications" link in an email notification, they are redirected to a page with the following message:

+"The User no longer exists.
+You may have mistyped the web address.
+Double check it and try entering the address again."

+**User is not directed to the proof comment they are tagged in**

+_Email Notifications_

+When a user is tagged in a proof comment and they click the Go To Proof link in an email notification, they are directed to the proof but not to the specific comment.
+If the user is in Workfront Classic, they are directed to the document Details page instead of the comment in the proof.

+**Users added to Workfront stage receiving email notifications**

+_Proof_

+When a user who is not on the workflow opens a proof from Workfront, the system automatically creates a stage, adds this user to the proof, and sends a New Proof email notification.

+**Document summary panel darkens, making actions unavailable**

+_Documents_

+When a user is on a document page and hovers over the document summary panel, the panel darkens and may show other buttons.
+The user cannot click on the actions in the summary panel.

+**Update stream performance changes**

+_Update Stream_

+We’ve reduced the number of user updates displayed in the Updates tab from 50 to 25 at a time to improve performance.Update Stream

 +++

 +++**Maintenance Update (Hot Fix) on March 1, 2021**

+**New proof emails are not being sent**

+_Proof_

+NOTE: This issue was fixed in the new Workfront experience on February 26, 2021.
+It was fixed in the Classic experience on March 1, 2021.

+When a user creates a new proof and enables the option Notify recipients about this proof, there is no email sent to notify the recipient.

 +++